MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

     - `[Locale <String>]`: The Locale for which this message is destined.
     - `[MessageTemplate <String>]`: The Message Template content.
     - `[Subject <String>]`: The Message Template Subject.
+  - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this Entity instance.

-REMOTEASSISTANCEPARTNERS <IMicrosoftGraphRemoteAssistancePartner\[]>: The remote assist partners.
+REMOTEASSISTANCEPARTNERS <IMicrosoftGraphRemoteAssistancePartner[]>: The remote assist partners.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DisplayName <String>]`: Display name of the partner.
   - `[LastConnectionDateTime <DateTime?>]`: Timestamp of the last request sent to Intune by the TEM partner.
   - `[OnboardingStatus <RemoteAssistanceOnboardingStatus?>]`: The current TeamViewer connector status
   - `[OnboardingUrl <String>]`: URL of the partner's onboarding portal, where an administrator can configure their Remote Assistance service.

-REPORTS `<IMicrosoftGraphDeviceManagementReports>`: Singleton entity that acts as a container for all reports functionality.
+REPORTS <IMicrosoftGraphDeviceManagementReports>: Singleton entity that acts as a container for all reports functionality.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ExportJobs <IMicrosoftGraphDeviceManagementExportJob[]>]`: Entity representing a job to export a report